 “Not that I know of,” I said.

 “Good; then grab a weed eater and start whacking the tall grass on number 9.
 I felt like every job I had was a test of my endurance.
 They afflicted my body and mind until I had to quit and hide from the boss.
 The golf course was like a woman with every type of body hair and nail growth.
-Someone had to keep her beautiful; and if she went for just a week without maintenance, things started to happen.
+Someone had to keep her beautiful; and if she went for just a week without maintenance, things started to get ugly.
 Roots grew under the sidewalks, trash filled up in the parking lot, bushes climbed chain-link fences, and the grass grew too tall in the wrong places.

 I welcomed the long drive to Bellevue.
 I’d listen to classical music on the radio and try to get the job out of my bones.
 My hands were still vibrating from the weed eater and I could hear the boss’s voice in my ear.
 College life was a welcome change of pace.
 My art history class was taught in a damp dungeon by a skinny man in his mid-forties.
 I think he was gay, but he didn’t advertise.
 I liked him because he pronounced words in French with an air of superiority and he liked to talk art.
 His mother kept calling him in the middle of instruction and he had to step out to reassure her.
 He’d come back like nothing happened and begin talking about the Native Americans.